Connect the client to your OneDrive account with the following command:

 Hide the Desktop directory

 The Desktop feature was disabled in GNOME 3.28.
-While this decision was not universally popular, developers pointed to the fact that, as an unmaintained feature, it stood the way of other improvements.
+While this decision was not universally popular, developers pointed to the fact that, as an unmaintained feature, it stood in the way of other improvements.
 Use the following command to hide the associated Desktop folder from view:

 Debian GNU/Linux was first released way back in 1993 and has been under active developement ever since.
 Today, the Debian Project unites thousands of contributors from across the globe with the aim of producing “an operating system distribution that is composed entirely of free software”. www.debian.org